sacundim/cracking-prngs/README.md

 * https://jazzy.id.au/2010/09/20/cracking_random_number_generators_part_1.html

 This program works successfully in Java 8, and I believe also in Java 7 but I haven't checked.
-I'm pretty certain it won't work on Java 6.
+I'm pretty certain it won't work on Java 6, because some of the constants in the `java.util.Random` class have changed, but it should be trivial to adapt it to that (the original blog entry used the Java 6 values after all).